 Six years later, the UN General Assembly proclaimed March 21st as The International Day for the Elimination of Racial Discrimination.
 The Assembly called on the international community to redouble its efforts to eliminate all forms of racial discrimination.

 The convention encouraged states to promote the understanding of race and nationalities.
-They also reviewed policies at the local, state, and national levels to ensure that they did not perpetuate racial discrimination.
+In addition, they also reviewed policies at the local, state, and national levels to ensure that they did not perpetuate racial discrimination.

 Focusing on now.